snystedt/TFRobotController/readme.md

 # TFRobotController
-TFRobotController is a simple program for Linux which reads a joystick and forwards the joystick state over serial communication.
+TFRobotController is a simple program for Linux which reads a joystick and forwards the joystick state over to a serial device.

 ## How to build
 First, there are some prerequisites.